WhakEi/Noto-Color-Emoji/README.md

 ## Installation Instructions
 ### Linux

-1. Download the font file from releases
+1. Download the font file from [Releases](https://github.com/WhakEi/Noto-Color-Emoji/releases/tag/Main)
 2. Move the font file to `/usr/share/fonts/`
 (If you installed a distro with preinstalled emoji support, remove the existing Noto Color Emoji file and skip to step 6)
 4. If it doesn't already exist, create a file in `/etc/fonts/local.conf`